EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_03-Windows-Server-Environment-Basics.md

 ### Introduction

-In this exercise, you will create an Organizational Unit and a personalized Active Directory user account.
+In this exercise, you will create an Organizational Unit named Server2019 and a personalized Active Directory user account.

-##### Tasks
+#### Tasks

 1. [Create a new Organizational Unit and a new AD User](#task-1-create-a-new-organizational-unit-and-a-new-ad-user)
 1. [Create a new AD user](#task-2-create-a-new-ad-user)